Flag of Canada

 • Avoid application when heavy rain is forecast.

-• Do not apply during period of dead calm or when winds are gusty.
+• Do not apply during periods of dead calm or when winds are gusty.

 When to Apply